George Campbell Sherrin: Career

 Sherrin's workload for the Metropolitan Railway grew considerably after 1900.
 He was employed to redesigned High Street Kensington tube station which had been designed by Sir John Fowler, during 1903–1904.
 His plan involved removing Fowler's original platform roof, and replacing it with simpler wooden covers on iron columns, so a superstructure could be built over the tracks at the northern end.
 This new structure held a new octagonal booking hall, which led to the High Street with a new arcade that the department stores Pontings and Derry & Toms occupied.
 His work for South Kensington tube station was completed at the same time, where he designed a new art deco entrance with an arcade and a new ticket hall and the addition of canopies over the platforms.
 Sherrin would also complete a redesign for Gloucester Road tube station including removing the barrel platform roof, which was completed coetaneous.
-In 1909, Sherrin's redesign for Monument station was completed, which included a new entrance incorporating commercial space where the booking hall had previously been located, while Mark Lane Station ground level buildings were completed to Sherrin's design, as was his new entrance for the District line Victoria Station entrance.
+In 1909, Sherrin's redesign for Monument station was completed, which included a new entrance incorporating commercial space where the booking hall had previously been located, while Mark Lane Station ground level buildings were completed to Sherrin's design, as was his new entrance and arcade for the District line Victoria Station entrance.